 Artist Statement

-Margaret Meehan’s work is a research-based, multidisciplinary exploration that pulls from film, music, popular culture, folklore, and traditional crafts.
+Margaret Meehan's work is a research-based, multidisciplinary exploration that pulls from film, music, popular culture, folklore, and traditional crafts.
 She considers the origins of outcasts through their representation – in particular, the tendency for women and societal “others” to be seen as monsters.
-Her research includes teratology and medicine, ornithology, the esthetics of cuteness, materiality in high and low culture as well as modes of feminist protest.
+Meehan’s research includes teratology and medicine, ornithology, the aesthetics of cuteness, materiality in high and low culture as well as modes of feminist protest.
 This all stems from her curiosity about the lines that separate what is protected from what is feared and how gendering plays into these expectations.

 Bio